taylnath/pet-hotel-express/Infrastructure_Log.md

 - Started an empty React app in client directory (via `npx create-react-app` -- no need to install create-react-app just for this).
 If we use React, we should move static -> client. (maybe templates also?).

-### TODO:

-- Set up basic database access.
+- Set up basic database access (i.e. db_connector.py runs ok).
 We may change how this works.
 Eventually I think it will work through our api.

+### TODO:

+- Access database from app.py

 - Set up basic page structure: navbar, title, header etc. Using React/react-bootstrap?